boggydigital/clo/README.md

 ### Commands schema extensions

 - `arguments` - (optional) all argument tokens that apply to this command.
-- `examples`: (optional)
-    - `argumentsValues` - map of an arguments, each with a set of values that are used in this example.
-Argument key should be one of the values in the `arguments` definitions.
-If an argument has defined values - values for that key should be subset of defined values.
-    - `description` - (optional) description of this example

 ### Built-in 'help' command